evenbrenna/mngen/README.md

 * Default `length` is 100
 * Array entries are unique.
 * Specify `glue` to make entries dash-joined combos of multiple words.
+* Specify `separator` to customize separator between combos of multiple words.
 * Throws error if `length` > possible unique entries given `glue` (See Usage for example)